osllmai/indox_Router/README.md

 **BYOK Benefits:**

-- No credit deduction from your IndoxRouter account
+- No credit deduction from your indoxhub account
 - No platform rate limiting
 - Direct provider access with your own API keys
 - Cost control - pay providers directly at their rates